 Presented below is the birth name popularity of Carlo for boys.
 Carlo entered the list in 1900-1909 and reached its top position of #549 in the U.S. during 1910-1919, but is not ranked currently.
 (2014 Birth Statistics)

 Below is a graphed analysis of the popularity of the boy name Carlo and affiliated names.
 Prominent alternative forms of Carlo rated in the Top 1000 are Charles (#51 in 2014), Carlos (#117), Charlie (#225), Carl (#613), Chad (#703), Chaz, Chip, Chuck, Chas, Karl, Carrol, Cary, Charley and Carroll.
-These boy names reached the height of their popularity during 1960-1969 and are now significantly less popular, with versions like Chad, Carl, Karl, Carlo and Chaz falling out of style.
-Charlie (#225) and Carlos (#117) are two of the more contemporarily stylish boy names here, with Charlie having a resurgence in usage.
+Forms like Karolek are uncommon.
+These boy names reached the height of their popularity during the years 1960-1969 (usage of 0.5149%) and are now significantly less popular (usage 0.2194%, down 57.4%), with versions like Chad, Carl, Karl, Carlo and Chaz falling out of style.
+Charlie (#225) and Carlos (#117) are two of the more contemporarily stylish boy names here, and there is a resurgence in birth name usage for Charlie.
 (2014 Birth Statistics)